top of page

 🔹 Step 1: Book a Long Appointment with Your GP

-• You can also tell reception it’s for mental health support or psychology referral
+• You can also inform the reception that it’s for mental health support or a psychology referral.

 🔹 Step 2: GP Assessment